NVIDIA/aistore/cmd/cli/resources/users.md

 ## Register new user

-`ais auth add user [USER_NAME USER_PASS] [--role ROLE]`
+`ais auth add user [USER_NAME USER_PASS] [--role ROLES]`

-Register the user and grant `role` permissions to the user.
+Register the user and assign `roles` to the user. `Roles` is a comma-separated list of roles.
 For security reasons, user's password can be omitted (and user's name as well).
 In this case, the CLI prompts for every missing argument in interactive mode.

-Option `--role` sets the user's default permissions to access the cluster.
+If the option it omitted, the new user does not have any permissions.
+It may be useful for
-If the option it omitted, the user gets role `Guest` that allows only read-only access.
+case: a user needs an access to one or few buckets.
+Instead of creating a new role just for the user, register a user with empty role and grant permissions to the required buckets.

 **Examples:**